google/badwolf/src/badwolf.org/badwolf/README.md

 pretty printing convention loosely follows the
 [RDF specification for literals](http://www.w3.org/TR/rdf11-concepts/#section-Graph-Literal) also simplifying the parsing of such string formated literals.
-Some examples of pretty printed literals are shown below
+Some examples of pretty printed literals are shown below.

 ```
   "true"^^type:bool